 name: example.com

-Delegate a subdomain to its own zone
+Delegate a subdomain to its own hosted zone

-Organizations split DNS management by creating separate zones for subdomains, allowing different teams to manage records independently.
+Organizations often split DNS management by creating separate zones for subdomains, allowing different teams to manage records independently.

 import * as pulumi from "@pulumi/pulumi";